Producing data plots is an important part of doing research work. Making

 workers to stick exactly to the same look.
 So it is worth putting some effort

-into setting up templates for pgfplots: basic .tex files which can
+into setting up templates for pgfplots: basic .tex

 be modified easily and reused multiple times.
 Putting a bit of effort into